 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(c)., as established in PSD Permit to Construct issued September 9, 2005)
+2, R. 6.3.A(3)(c)(1).)

-5.C.2 For Emission Point AA-002, the permittee shall submit the following notifications and/or documents for each performance test:
+- 5.C.2 For Emission Points AA-001, AA-010, AA-014, and AA-016, the permittee shall submit the following notifications and/or documents for each performance test: - (a) A written test protocol at least thirty (30) days prior to the intended test date(s) to ensure that all test methods and procedures are acceptable to the DEQ.
+After the first successful submittal of a written test protocol in conjunction with a performance test, the permittee may request that the resubmittal of the testing protocol be waived for subsequent testing by certifying in writing at least thirty (30) days prior to subsequent testing that all conditions for testing remain unchanged such that the original protocol can and will be followed.

-- (a) A written test protocol at least thirty (30) days prior to the intended test date(s) to ensure that all test methods and procedures are acceptable to the DEQ.
-After the first successful submittal of a written test protocol in conjunction with a compliance test, the permittee may request that the resubmittal of the testing protocol be waived for subsequent testing by certifying in writing at least thirty (30) days prior to subsequent testing that all conditions for testing remain unchanged such that the original protocol can and will be followed. - (b) A notification of the scheduled test date(s) should be submitted ten (10) days prior to the scheduled test date(s) so that an observer may be afforded the opportunity to witness the test(s). - (c) The results from each performance test shall be submitted to the DEQ within sixty (60) days following the completion of the test(s). - (d) In the event the permittee meets the criteria in Condition 5.B.3 to waive a performance test, the permittee shall notify the DEQ in writing no later than sixty (60) days before the due date for the next test.
-Any such notification should include documentation confirming the previous test results have met the waiver criteria.
+- (b) A notification of the scheduled test date(s) should be submitted ten (10) days prior to the scheduled test date(s) so that an observer may be afforded the opportunity to witness the test(s). - (c) The results from each performance test shall be submitted to the DEQ within sixty (60) days following the completion of the test(s).